Former Guatemalan soccer head fined $350,000 in FIFA scandal

-NEW YORK (AP) — A former head of Guatemalan soccer’s governing body has been sentenced to time served and fined $350,000 after pleading guilty for his role in the FIFA corruption scandal.
+NEW YORK (AP) — Brayan Jimenez, a former head of Guatemalan soccer’s governing body, was sentenced Tuesday to time served and fined $350,000 after pleading guilty for his role in the FIFA corruption scandal uncovered by U.S. prosecutors.

-Bryan Jimenez was sentenced Tuesday in federal court in Brooklyn.
-U.S. District Judge Pamela K. Chen said federal guidelines called for a prison sentence of 41 to 51 months, but Jimenez’s cooperation and remorse mitigated the situation.
+Judge Pamela K. Chen issued the sentence during a hearing in U.S. District Court in Brooklyn.
+She said federal guidelines called for a prison sentence of 41 to 51 months, but Jimenez’s cooperation and remorse mitigated the situation.

 Chen noted Jimenez had been held in custody for 50 days and spent four to five months under home detention.